 3. Limited Support from Management and Peers.

-Some technicians who experience issues on the floor, sometimes turn to management for support, and can't find it because their manager have bad attitudes, or are in on the latest drama and politics.
+Some technicians who experience issues on the floor, sometimes turn to management for support, and can't find it because their manager has bad attitudes, or are in on the latest drama and politics.
 Some managers don't properly resolve the issues that the technician is experiencing with a patient or another staff, and therefore sweeps it under the rug.
-The gossip, drama and pressure is usually on from other "experienced" teammates making that new tech to feel vulnerable and out of place.
+The gossip, drama, and pressure is usually on from other "experienced" teammates making that new tech to feel vulnerable and out of place.
 Sometimes a new tech could be receiving extreme, inappropriate backlash from the patient and doesn't know what to do other than tell management.

 Example: Tech A goes to Mr. manager B's office and asks if he can talk to patient C about ceasing the cursing and disrespect towards them.
 Or Tech A tells Mr. manager B that they are overwhelmed and need to still shadow someone or if they can work with someone until they are comfortable being alone.
 Manager B ignores them and tells them " Tech A you are ok, it is not a hard assignment I gave you, try your best, I can't pair you with anyone because I am short of staff"....(manager B sips his steaming hot coffee and fiddles his overgrown beard)..

-Tips: If management doesn't have your back period.
-Only trouble I see, sorry.
-My only advice is to make sure you get certified within the time-frame you are at that unit, and find another clinic and transfer.
+Tips: If management doesn't have your back period.... only trouble I see, sorry.
+My only advice is to make sure you get certified within the time-frame you are at that unit and find another clinic and transfer.
 Never leave a unit unless you get your foot in the door elsewhere.

 4. Dialysis School training vs. On the clinic floor training differences (techs were not expecting turn-over to be so hectic/death rate/ other factors).
-Dialysis schools deal with basic and advance studies regarding dialysis and sometimes have their students practice on dummy arms and other means.
+Dialysis schools deal with basic and advanced studies regarding dialysis and sometimes have their students practice on dummy arms and other means.
 This is different from actually sticking a person and hearing them scream and feel uncomfortable.
 Dialysis schools can never really prepare a person for (TURN-OVER).
 Turn-over is when your 1st, 2nd or 3rd shift patients are coming off the dialysis machines and you have to clean the machines and set up for your next shift patients to get on.
 Everyone has their own "turn-over" style and this is hard to just learn it without experiencing it and creating your own way of handling it.
 Some people can't handle the death rate appropriately and some learn to cope.
 I was one who was caught by surprise when my patients began to pass away, but I had to learn how to cope the best way I could.
 This doesn't mean that I don't cry, I still do and sometimes go to the funeral.

 Example: For instance, you have 4 patients on the machine and turn-over is about to take place.
 Meaning 1 patient is supposed to come off in your section first.
 However your 2 patients who are 1st shift patients asking you to come off at the same time.
 What would you do?
 Or let's say you have one patient out of the four that you have, start passing out in the midst of the turn-over rush, what do you do?